 The catecholamines secreted include norepinephrine, epinephrine, dopamine, and dopa in varying proportions.
 About 90% of pheochromocytomas are in the adrenal medulla, but they may also be located in other tissues derived from neural crest cells.
 Possible sites include the following:

 Pheochromocytomas in the adrenal medulla occur equally in both sexes, are bilateral in 10% of cases (20% in children), and are malignant in < 10%.
 Of extra-adrenal tumors, 30% are malignant.
 Although pheochromocytomas occur at any age, peak incidence is between the 20s and 40s.
-About 25% are now thought to be due to germline mutations.
+About 25 to 30% are now thought to be due to germline mutations.

 Pheochromocytomas may be part of the syndrome of familial multiple endocrine neoplasia (MEN) types 2A and 2B, in which other endocrine tumors (parathyroid or medullary carcinoma of the thyroid) coexist or develop subsequently (see Multiple Endocrine Neoplasia (MEN) Syndromes).
 Pheochromocytoma develops in 1% of patients with neurofibromatosis (von Recklinghausen disease) and may occur with hemangioblastomas and renal cell carcinoma, as in von Hippel-Lindau disease.
 Familial pheochromocytomas and carotid body tumors may be due to mutations of the enzyme succinate dehydrogenase as well as of the genes responsible for other more recently described signaling molecules.